shankarbhola/Java-Notes-by-Pankaj-Sir/Spring/96_Airbnb 09-04-24 Exception handling.md

 ```

-* here exception is resource not found, then resourceNotFound method will run
+* if exception is resource not found, then resourceNotFound method will run
 * if any other exception occurs, GlobalExceptionHandler method will run